-Offbeat and Mellow, Eugene, Oregon Draws Retirees With Its Leafy Neighborhoods, Rich Cultural Scene, Academic Vibe and Progressive Outlook
+Offbeat and Progressive, Eugene, Oregon Draws Retirees With Its Leafy Neighborhoods, Rich Cultural Scene and Academic Vibe

 Cost of Living: Above the National Average